Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Existence and uniqueness of the population barycenter

-Using standard arguments, the existence and the uniqueness of $\mu^{\ast}$ are not difficult to show.
-To this end, a key property of the functional $J$ defined in \eqref{eq:Jnu} is the following: \begin{lem} Suppose that Assumption \ref{ass:mutheta} holds.
-Then, the functional $J : \MM_{+}^{2}(\Omega) \to \RR$ is strictly convex in the sense that
+As shown below, using standard arguments, the existence and the uniqueness of $\mu^{\ast}$ are not difficult to prove.
+To this end, a key property of the functional $J$ defined in \eqref{eq:pbgen} is the following: \begin{lem} Suppose that Assumption \ref{ass:Phi} holds.
+Then, the functional $J : \MM_{+}(\Omega) \to \RR$ is strictly convex in the sense that